-Controlling high blood glucose: Most patients with type 2 diabetes will require at least 1 or 2 medications (pills and or/insulin) to achieve recommended blood glucose targets.
+Controlling high blood glucose: Most patients with type 2 diabetes will require at least 2 or more medications (pills and or/insulin) to achieve recommended blood glucose targets.
 Diabetes is a progressive disease, so frequently increased doses and additional medications will likely be needed over time.

 Controlling high blood pressure: In addition to the general healthy lifestyle advice above, it may also help to limit intake of salt and alcohol.
 Many patients will be prescribed a drug called an ACE inhibitor, which not only lowers blood pressure, but also offers protection against CVD.
 Again, frequently 2 or 3 blood pressure-lowering drugs are required.

 Lowering high cholesterol: Most people with diabetes will be prescribed a drug called a statin to lower LDL (“bad”) cholesterol.
 Other drugs may sometimes also be used to increase HDL (“good”) cholesterol and to lower other blood fats such as triglycerides.

 Daily aspirin therapy is no more recommended for people with diabetes without Heart ailments .